wehlutyk/thesis/content/1-introduction-3-cogsoc.md

 The constructed niche is inherited across generations such that it can have a lasting impact on the selection pressures under which later generations evolve.
 SET recognises this phenomenon and defenders of the classical account are among those who actively study it [@laland_does_2014].
 Niche Construction Theory [NCT, @odling-smee_niche_2003], however, contends that increasing amounts of evidence are unsatisfactorily accounted for by SET (though not in contradiction with it), and proposes "a broadened concept of inheritance, including 'ecological inheritance,' the modified environmental states that niche-constructing organisms bequeath to their descendants" [@scott-phillips_niche_2014, p.
 1233].
-Those constructed environmental states bias the natural selection of later generations (so-called "selective niche"), and also affect the social and ecological environment in which offspring develop (so-called "ontogenetic niche"), both being processes that can lead to evolutionary feedback loops.
+These constructed environmental states change the context in which natural selection of later generations takes place, making some traits more useful than others in the new context, and possibly leading to evolutionary feedback loops between changes in DNA and changes in the environment.
-The evolution of dairying, as analysed by @obrien_genes_2012, is claimed as a paradigmatic case that is well accounted for by NCT.
+An example of such changes is given by the evolution of dairying, claimed as a paradigmatic case that is well accounted for by Niche Construction Theory [@obrien_genes_2012].

-\add{gilbert-eco-evo-devo:-2015 if clearly aligned}

-NCT is part of a broader movement in evolutionary biology that seeks to integrate a strong view of such feedback dynamics into evolutionary theory, by combining evolutionary developmental biology ("Evo-Devo") with the evolution of the environment in which development take place.
+NCT is part of a broader movement in evolutionary biology that seeks to integrate a strong view of such feedback dynamics into evolutionary theory, by combining evolutionary developmental biology with the evolution of the environment in which development and selection take place.
-These works argue for an Extended Evolutionary Synthesis [EES, also presented as Eco-Evo-Devo by @gilbert_eco-evo-devo:_2015], conceiving of evolution as the co-evolution of organism and environment, a system that inherits genetic material, but also constructed selective and ontogenetic niches.
+These works argue for an Extended Evolutionary Synthesis (EES), conceiving of evolution as the co-evolution of organism and environment, a system that inherits genetic material, but also constructed environmental niches.
-The crux of the disagreement with SET lies in the importance of the dynamics that this feedback generates:
+The crux of the disagreement with Standard Evolutionary Theory lies in the importance of the dynamics that this feedback generates:
 SET considers it more parsimonious to define evolution as change in frequency of DNA sequences, and thus frames niche construction and other ecological inheritance processes as a cause for changes in DNA.
-Conversely, EES considers it more *fruitful* to define evolution as change in the whole organism-environment system, for which niche construction is a core evolutionary process, like genetic mutation or natural selection.
+Conversely, defenders of the Extended Evolutionary Synthesis consider it more *fruitful* to define evolution as change in the whole organism-environment system, for which niche construction is a core evolutionary process, like genetic mutation or natural selection.
-According to @scott-phillips_niche_2014, the current evidence does not tease the two perspectives apart unequivocally: all known phenomena can still be explained by both approaches with varying degrees of shoehorning, and predictions from each theory can be rephrased into the other one (although such inseparability might not last).
+The current evidence does not tease the two perspectives apart unequivocally [@scott-phillips_niche_2014]: all known phenomena can still be explained by both approaches with varying degrees of shoehorning, and predictions from each theory can be rephrased into the other one (although such inseparability might not last).
-However, proponents of EES argue that the study of ecological processes in evolution, while present in SET, has become systematic only thanks to the change of focus brought by the development of NCT.
+However, proponents of Extended Evolutionary Synthesis argue that the study of ecological processes in evolution, while present in Standard Evolutionary Theory, has become systematic only thanks to the change of focus brought by the development of Niche Construction Theory.

+#### Selective and ontogenetic niches

+Niche Construction Theory offers more than a feedback loop between environmental and genetic change: it also highlights the co-evolution of behaviour and environment.
+Indeed, a constructed niche has two important consequences.
+First, as stated above, it changes the context in which natural selection of offspring takes place: when a generation of beavers builds a dam on its river, the selection pressures that act on their offspring (and other organisms living in the river) are slightly changed.
+The most successful traits might not be the same with or without a dam, such that the constructed niche changes the traits that are favoured by selection.
+@stotz_human_2010 calls this the *selective niche*.
+Second, a constructed niche changes the environment in which organisms grow, that is it changes the set of resources, affordances, props and stimulations in which all offspring develop their own behaviours.
+Human beings, in particular, can be seen as highly active engineers of the developmental environment of their offspring.
+@stotz_human_2010 calls this the *ontogenetic niche*, and notes that for human beings such niche construction is in large part cognitive: each generation actively modifies the cognitive environment in which its offspring grows, creating environmental supports and even whole pedagogical institutions for the development of specific cognitive and problem-solving capacities.
+Thus the notion of niche construction, when additionally looked at under the light of the plasticity of development, is a powerful concept to understand the complex interactions between genetic and cultural evolutions.

-The Extended Evolutionary Synthesis offers a natural framework for the study of all aspects of evolution, be they cultural or biological, and indeed the gene-culture co-evolution framework fits well with this synthesis.
+In sum, the Extended Evolutionary Synthesis offers a natural framework for the study of cultural and non-cultural aspects of evolution, and the gene-culture co-evolution framework underlying Standard Cultural Evolution and Cultural Attraction Theory integrates well with it [@sterelny_cultural_2017].
-The communities developing those approaches overlap partially (Marcus Feldman, notably, is a core contributor to both research streams), and @sterelny_cultural_2017 argues that NCT is a core---if sometimes implicit---component of both Californian and Parisian cultural evolution.
+^[Note also that the communities developing these approaches overlap partially.
+Marcus Feldman, in particular, is an important contributor to both Niche Construction Theory and Standard Cultural Evolution.
+]
-Indeed, EES is capable of integrating a non-opinionated notion of culture as part of the organism-environment system under study, and the task at hand then joins up with that of dual inheritance theory, presented above: identifying the co-evolution dynamics of genetic and environmental inheritance channels.
+Indeed, the Extended Evolutionary Synthesis is capable of integrating a non-opinionated notion of culture as part of the organism-environment system under study, and the task at hand then becomes that of the gene-culture co-evolution approach, presented above: identifying the co-evolution dynamics of genetic and environmental inheritance channels.
-On this view, then, culture is accounted for by a blend of ecological and cognitive-epistemic niche construction processes.
+On this view, then, culture could be studied in terms of environmental and cognitive-ontogenetic niche construction processes, on one side, and developmental processes in a given constructed niche on the other.

-#### "4E" cognitive science: the extended mind
+#### The extended mind

-\todo{use chemero-after-2008 for this summary}
+The notion of cognitive-ontogenetic niche finds strong support in recent developments in cognitive science.

-In a strikingly parallel movement in cognitive science and philosophy of mind, the nature of cognition and its units of analysis have been debated along two broad dimensions [see @chemero_after_2008 for a detailed review of questions and possible answers].
+In a strikingly parallel movement to the debate on the interaction of genes and environment, the cognitive units of analysis have been debated along two broad dimensions [@chemero_after_2008]:

-\(1) The boundaries of cognition: are cognitive processes brain-bound, do they extend to the body, or do they include the environment or the surrounding (cognitive) organisms, and if so in what sense [@clark_extended_1998; @menary_extended_2010].
+(1) The boundaries of cognition: are cognitive processes brain-bound, do they extend to the body, or do they include the environment or the surrounding (cognitive) organisms, and if so in what sense [@clark_extended_1998;@menary_extended_2010].
+(2) The explanatory approach and metaphor to adopt: are cognitive systems best described through a computational metaphor, with a mechanistic explanation where a system is separated into components that each fulfil a function, the combination of which can explain the activity of the system;
+or are they best described through a dynamical approach, that is with sets of differential equations that describe the dynamics of coupling between variables in the system, be they high-level [e.g. coordination in bodily movements, @kelso_haken-kelso-bunz_2008] or low-level [e.g. decision-making dynamics, @busemeyer_decision_1993].
-\(2) The role of time-dependent dynamics, and the corresponding construal of the nature of cognition: are cognitive systems best described as digital computers processing information in the form of representations (i.e. symbol processing systems), where time can often be reduced to an ordering of events, or are they best described as dynamical systems where time is important to define rates of change, flows, or dynamic couplings [@van_gelder_dynamical_1998; @beer_information_2015].
+^[The mechanistic approach models cognitive systems as digital computers, processing information in the form of representations (i.e. symbol processing systems).
+In this case, the time dimension can often be reduced to an ordering of events.
+Conversely, the dynamical approach models cognitive systems as dynamical systems, that is systems whose properties simultaneously change through time in a coupled way.
+In this case time is important to define rates of change, flows, or dynamic couplings [@van_gelder_dynamical_1998;@beer_information_2015].
+While the views of the nature of cognition that each approach encourages are quite different, the actual explanatory tools they provide are not incompatible and can be fruitfully combined to describe the same system [@chemero_after_2008].
+]

-In treating these questions, the extended, embedded, embodied, and enactive approaches to cognitive science (the so-called "4E") have argued to various degrees that cognition is not only (or not at all) an information-processing operation that can take place in the void, but also (or exclusively) a situated activity supported by (or a dynamic coupling with) its environment.
+In treating these two questions, the extended, embedded, embodied and enactive approaches to cognitive science (so-called "4E") have argued to various degrees that cognitive processes are not brain- or body-bound, and do not necessarily involve abstract information processing mechanisms of which the brain would be an implementation.
+Instead, cognition has increasingly been described as a situated activity supported and co-constituted by its environment.
+The extended mind approach, in particular, claims that the environment of an organism has a driving role in its cognitive mechanisms.
+In other words, it claims that cognitive mechanisms span across the brain and body boundaries because they couple the organism with external entities.
+For instance, an external memory device such as a notebook can act as an active component in the memory processes of an organism [@menary_extended_2010].
+This approach integrates well with Niche Construction Theory, and provides compelling cases for the influence that an ontogenetic niche can have on cognitive processes.
+@sterelny_minds:_2010 [-@sterelny_evolved_2012] strengthens the connection by considering that ontogenetic niches provide continuous support for the development and operation of cognitive mechanisms, by providing material and social resources that act like an overall scaffold to the mind.
-The extended mind theory, among the less radical 4E approaches, is quite compatible with EES and thus with both Californian and Parisian cultural evolution.
+A view of the mind as extended into the environment is thus quite compatible with the Extended Evolutionary Synthesis, and ultimately with both the Californian and the Parisian approaches to cultural evolution.
-Indeed @sterelny_minds:_2010 [-@sterelny_evolved_2012], building on NCT, has argued that the extended mind approach is a special case of epistemic niche construction.
-He suggests that the environments human beings grow in are the result of cumulative cognitive niche construction processes, that engineer the material and social environment of humans to support the growth of everyday cognitive capacities, thus scaffolding cognition during development and life.

-### Criticisms {#sec:intro-review-criticisms}
+### Generalisations {#sec:intro-review-criticisms}

 #### Developmental systems theory